OSS-MLOPS-PLATFORM/oss-mlops-platform/README.md

 - **Kubeflow**: Orchestrates ML workflows.
 - **KServe**: Facilitates model deployment and serving.
 - **Prometheus & Grafana**: Provides monitoring solutions with advanced visualization capabilities.

----

-By following this guide, you'll be well on your way to leveraging the full potential of the Silo AI MLOps Platform for your machine learning workflows.